Here’s another table for you.

 and you want to make sure that you’re

 1 – 23 months in hour getting close to 2 years.

 What kind of organisms you are looking at here?

 Neisseria is its ugly head here.

 And we have a new comer

-And that would be our haemophilus influenza.
+And that would be our haemophilus influenzae.